© 2019 by Rabbi Zvi Aviner

 5. GOD (ELKM) acts in Genesis as a Builder-JUDGE

-.
-This Judgment, the rabbis said, would be particularly harsh at the end of the Sixth Day of CREATION, the End of Time.
-At that point, the verse says, GOD (ELKM) will judge not only the passing Day but rather the entire BUILDING, the whole project.
-If it would be deemed Very Good He would allow it to survive and enter the next Day, the Seventh.
-If His verdicts would be Very Bad, He would terminate the entire world and return it to nothing (Rashi) .
+This harsh Judgment was held on every Day.
+At the end of the Sixth Day , the so called End of Times, however, GOD (ELKM) will judge the entire BUILDING, the whole project.
+If He would deem it “Very Good” He would allow it to survive and enter the next Day, the Seventh.
+If He would deem it Very Bad, He would terminate the entire BUILDING and return it to nothingness – as He had one before to numerous other Universes before ours (Rashi) .

-He is the Ultimate Provider who cares about His creatures and supplies their needs.
-He has Provided each creature with the necessary talents to thrive in their habitat Thus,
+He is the Ultimate Provider, who creates and cares for His creatures.
+He has Provided each of |His creature with the necessary talents and tools to thrive in their habitat Thus,

 8: GOD (ELKM) pays “measure for measure.”

 His retributions follow the Absolute Justice, paying back ‘measure for measure’ (midah ke-ne-ged midah) .
 Under His rule, creatures are allowed to eat other creatures, only because they too would be eaten in due course.
 Creatures are allowed to inflict pains on others, only because they too would suffer pains in due course.
 A wolf preys on a sheep, only to be later killed by a fallen tree.